-Rhode Island DUI Lawyer - Focused on Drunk Driving Defense (Not Prosecution!)
+Rhode Island DUI Attorney - Focused on Defense (Not Prosecution!)

 We focus a major portion of our practice defending those individuals facing driving under the influence charges in Rhode Island (also referred to as DUI, DWI, or OUI charges).
 We have spent nearly a decade defending the accused and we have NEVER prosecuted DUI cases.
 Our DUI defense strategies have been featured in the Providence Journal (May 2015 & June 2015) and Rhode Island Lawyers Weekly (most recently August 2017) numerous times.

 Unlike most areas of criminal defense, Rhode Island DUI defense is an area of law in which an experienced defense attorney can challenge and beat cases in which the typical client believes there is no chance of success.
 RI drunk driving charges are extremely technical and to successfully prosecute a case the prosecutor must prove that the police complied with literally dozens of statutory and regulatory provisions.
-Follow the links below to learn more about Rhode Island DUI charges, penalties, and possible defenses from an experienced Rhode Island DUI Defense Lawyer or call us now for immediate DUI defense assistance at 401-228-8271.
+Follow the links below to learn more about DUI charges, penalties, and possible defenses from an experienced Rhode Island Drunk Driving Lawyer or call us now for immediate defense assistance at 401-228-8271.